-Don’t rely on anyone else to take notes for you.
+You must not rely on anyone in making notes for you.
 When other are offering advice, notes will help you reflect later on.
 Sometimes it may be information you already knew or have heard before, which is fine because it can help you validate your initial idea and know you are on the right path.
 Once you have information that is useful, take action!

 Remember to thank the group for all of their suggestions.
-All of it may not have been useful—or even actionable—but it’s come from a group of people that have your best interest at heart, so try to remember that.
+All of it may not have been useful—or even actionable—but it’s come from a group of people that have your best interest at heart, so it must be remembered and considered.

 The Hosts Responsibility

-The host has a responsibility here to keep the Hot Seat member focused.
+The host must keep the Hot Seat member focused.
 This ensures that everyone can fully understand the problem and what contribution they can make.
-Make the group aware that it’s not about judging the person or their goals, but rather about being focused on their best interests, and the outcomes that can be achieved.
+In addition, make the group aware that it’s not about judging the person or their goals, but rather about being focused on their best interests, and the outcomes that can be achieved.

-TIP: Set up a schedule of who will be in the Hot Seat and in when so you all know in advance.
+TIP: Set up a schedule of who will be in the Mastermind Hot Seat prior to the target date so you all know in advance.